-Position: Founding trustee and Trust secretary, Field: Conservation of native butterflies and moths, Organisation: Monarch Butterfly New Zealand Trust.
+Position: Founding trustee and Trust secretary, Moths and Butterflies of New Zealand Trust Pūrerehua Aotearoa (formerly the Monarch Butterfly New Zealand Trust).

 People are doing heaps for kauri, kiwi and kākāpō but nothing for endemic butterfly species, yet insects are crucial to the ecosystem.